whitespace-se/storybook-addon-html/CONTRIBUTING.md

 commands in this section are relative to that directory.

 The source-code for the library can be found within the `src` sub-directory.
-Babel is used to compile the output to the adjacent `out` directory, which is _not_ part of version control.
+Babel is used to compile the output to the adjacent `dist` directory, which is _not_ part of version control.
 This can be done by running

 ```